ceramicnetwork/.github/OVERVIEW.md

 Due to the above, Ceramic's document management infrastructure serves to unify (instead of divide) the web3/dweb (and internet more broadly) stack.

 ### A Better User Model
 With a motivation for widespread interoperability and eliminating any form of lock-in, Ceramic can be used with any kind of identity system.
 Technically, vvv.
 DID-based user model.
+Ceramic doens't provide a locked-in account model.
+DIDs are the W3C standard for decentralized identifiers. (add link)

 ## Smart Documents